Ethan-Edmond/web43Example/README.md

 What is your name, why do you want to learn to code

-Ethan Edmond, and I want to I would like a job solving problems in a way that I feel is elegant and beautiful.
+Ethan Edmond, and I want to learn to code because I would like a job solving problems in a way that I feel is elegant and beautiful.